elenakatok/beergame/README.md

 The most recent version includes the following changes:

 * The game now automatically shows the ending screen for players who have finished all rounds of the game
-* If players enter a negative order, the order is replace with 0
+* If players enter a negative order, the order is replaced with 0
 * If players enter an order above 50, they get a warning pop-up and are allowed to revise their order.
 Sometimes, players accidentally double-tap a key.
 * The ending graphs of orders have a standardized y-scale that maxes out at 25
 * The host can replace players with robo-players in the host screen; this is necessary when students sign in twice (creating a ghost in the system), or when students leave early.
 * Players who join late (after a session starts) can still join by replacing robo players
 * The host can tweak some game parameters in the upfront screen
 * The host can download a list of players after the session is complete
-* Added some AI generated graphics to the sign up and waiting screens
+* Added some AI-generated graphics to the sign-up and waiting screens
+* Improved session hosting and control
+* Added two optional features for beer game sessions: (1) an extra delay for orders (currently, orders placed in week t arrive upstream at t+1; with the extra delay, they arrive at t+2) and (2) backlog visibility (downstream partners can see the orders that are backlogged upstream).
+The host needs to activate these options during setup.

 ## Hosting

 I host this version of the game [here](https://go.wisc.edu/394776).
-Hosting is free to a certain point - about 200 people can play the beer game a day, and I won't be charged.
-But I will incur some small costs if usage goes beyond.
-I will pay for these costs on my own, but if you become a heavy user in your classes, I would appreciate a cost share.
-Message me at esiemsen@wisc.edu if you are using the product a lot.
-If costs become too high, I may turn off the app.
-I added a guide of how to setup hosting yourself, for free, [here](https://github.com/siemsene/beergame/blob/main/Howtohost.md).
+I added a guide on how to set up hosting yourself, for free, [here](https://github.com/siemsene/beergame/blob/main/Howtohost.md).

+The hosted game runs on cloud services (Firebase).
+These services are free only up to certain daily usage limits.
+Above those limits, I incur out-of-pocket costs.

+- The hosted game is **free to use** for typical classroom and workshop sizes.
+- As a rough guideline, up to about **200 players per day in total across all hosts** fits comfortably within the free tier.
+- Above that level, I may incur additional costs for database reads/writes, bandwidth, and related hosting resources.

+I reserve the right to:

+- Limit or throttle access (for example, limiting new games if daily usage is very high), and/or
+- Ask heavy users to share in the actual hosting costs their sessions generate.

 ## Other Beer Games